wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

          Error at frc::PWM::PWM [PWM.cpp:32]: HAL: Resource already allocated, Minimum Value: 0, MaximumValue: 20, Requested Value: 0

       The key thing to notice here is the string, ``HAL: Resource already allocated``.
 That string is your primary clue that something in code has incorrectly "doubled up" on pin usage.

+      The message example above was generated on a Windows computer in simulation.
+If you are running on a roboRIO or on a different operating system, it might look different.

 Fixing HAL Resource Already Allocated Issues